majicl/lead.management/SOLUTION.md

 And also, broadcast any status changes via `SignalR`.

 I've used `Dapper` to connect to the db and execute the db queries.
 I don't like to write sql queries as a string in the code but since the db communication wasn't so many I decided to use Dapper.
-I usually use an `ORM` like `entity-framework` unless I find limitation.
+I usually use an `ORM` like `entity-framework` unless I find any limitation.

 The APIs are documented by swagger and you can find it on http://localhost:5000/swagger as soon as the backend gets up and running.